Tom Papa: Early life

-Papa was born in Passaic, New Jersey, and grew up in Park Ridge, New Jersey, and later Woodcliff Lake, New Jersey, where he graduated from Pascack Hills High School in 1986.
+Papa was born in Passaic, New Jersey, to Elaine and Thomas Papa, an Italian-American, and grew up in Park Ridge, New Jersey, and later Woodcliff Lake, New Jersey, where he graduated from Pascack Hills High School in 1986.
 He is a graduate of Rider College.
-He has two daughters, and a sister who works at the non-profit organization, City Green.
-Papa is noted to have played football and track while younger.
+He has two daughters, Charlotte Papa and Angelina Papa; and two sisters, one of whom works at the non-profit organization, City Green.
+Papa played football and ran track while younger.

 Career

 Stand-up comedy

 He began in New York City in 1993 playing open mics and hosting at the Stand Up New York comedy club.
 He toured with Jerry Seinfeld after meeting him at the Comedy Cellar in New York.
 In 2005 he released his debut comedy album Calm, Cool, & Collected.
 His successful one-man show Only Human opened at the Montreal Just for Laughs Comedy Festival.

 He has recorded five stand-up specials.
 Live in New York City and Freaked Out were directed by Rob Zombie.
 His fourth special, Human Mule, aired December 2016.
 All of his specials stream on Hulu, Amazon and Netflix.
 Papa has appeared multiple times on The Tonight Show with Jay Leno, Late Show with David Letterman, and The Joe Rogan Experience.

-Papa's catchphrase is "Have you ever...?
-I have!"

 Radio

 Papa hosts the Sirius XM Satellite Radio show Come to Papa, with other comedians occasionally serving as guest hosts.
 In July 2019, Papa and Fortune Feimster started hosting What a Joke with Papa and Fortune, interviewing comedians and other celebrities, the first live programming on the Sirius XM station Netflix is a Joke.

 Papa writes and performs the monthly Come to Papa Live, a version of a classic radio play combined with standup, music, and sketches.
 Come to Papa Live is alternately hosted between The Village Underground in New York and Largo in Los Angeles.
 Guests on Come to Papa Live have included Matt Damon, Sarah Silverman, Joel McHale, Andy Richter, and Jim Gaffigan.
-Tom first appeared as a panelist on NPR's Wait, Wait...Don't tell Me on June 30, 2018.
+Tom first appeared as a panelist on NPR's Wait Wait...
+Don't Tell Me! on June 30, 2018.
 He appeared as the guest for The Official Podcast on YouTube on August 30, 2018.
-After Chris Thile took over A Prairie Home Companion from Garrison Keillor, Papa was a key contributor to the show, now re-named Live From Here, that included the regular segment "Out in America with Tom Papa".
+After Chris Thile took over A Prairie Home Companion from Garrison Keillor, Papa was a key contributor to the show, now renamed Live From Here, that included the regular segment "Out in America with Tom Papa".
 He worked behind the scenes as head writer.
+Papa's catchphrase is "Have you ever...?
+I have!"